maxcountryman/flask-login/docs/index.rst

 Installation
 ============
-Install the extension with one of the following commands:
+Install the extension with pip:

-    $ easy_install flask-login

-or alternatively if you have pip installed:

     $ pip install flask-login